astropy/astropy/docs/development/codeguide.rst

 Coding Guidelines
 *****************

-This section describes requirements and guidelines that should be followed both for the core package and for affiliated packages.
+This section describes requirements and guidelines that should be followed both by the core package and by coordinated packages, and these are also recommended for affiliated packages.

-.. note:: Affiliated packages will only be considered for integration as a
-          module in the core package once these guidelines have been followed.

 Interface and Dependencies
 ==========================

-* All code must be compatible with Python 3.5 and later.
+* All code must be compatible with Python 3.6 and later.
-  Usage of ``six``, ``__future__``, and ``2to3`` is not longer acceptable.
+  Usage of ``six``, ``__future__``, and ``2to3`` is no longer acceptable.

 * The new Python 3 formatting style should be used (i.e.
   ``"{0:s}".format("spam")`` instead of ``"%s" % "spam"``).

-* The core package and affiliated packages should be importable with no dependencies other than components already in the Astropy core, the `Python Standard Library <https://docs.python.org/3/library/index.html>`_, and NumPy_ |minimum_numpy_version| or later.
+* The core package should be importable with no dependencies other than components already in the Astropy core, the `Python Standard Library <https://docs.python.org/3/library/index.html>`_, and NumPy_ |minimum_numpy_version| or later.

-* The package should be importable from the source tree at build time.
-This means that, for example, if the package relies on C extensions that have yet to be built, the Python code is still importable, even if none of its functionality will work.
-One way to ensure this is to import the functions in the C extensions only within the functions/methods that require them (see next bullet point).

 * Additional dependencies - such as SciPy_, Matplotlib_, or other
   third-party packages - are allowed for sub-modules or in function